 - Student Transcript and Academic Record Repository to locate enrollment in a Michigan public community college or university.
 For details on the data definitions and how the data are collected, refer to the STARR Data Collection Manual.

 - The NSC StudentTracker database to locate enrollment from out-of-state or non-STARR participating colleges or universities.
 For a list of all colleges and universities that CEPI has available in its postsecondary data system, refer to the Postsecondary Entity List.

-- Unemployment insurance wage record data submitted by employers through Michigan’s Unemployment Insurance Agency.
+- Unemployment insurance wage record data submitted by employers to Michigan Workforce Longitudinal Data System through Michigan's Unemployment Insurance Agency.